jamiemccarthy/unreliable/README.md

 end
 ```

 The next time your test suite runs, it may emit new errors and failures.
 If so, great!
-Instructions are below.

 ## The problem with orders

-Here's an [open secret](#references): **relational databases do not guarantee the order results are returned in, without a well-chosen `ORDER BY` clause.**
+Here's an [open secret](#references): **relational databases do not guarantee the order results are returned in, without a thorough `ORDER BY` clause.**

+If all your ActiveRecord ordering is already unambiguous, great! `unreliable` will have no effect.

-Sometimes we think we specified an unambiguous order, but didn't.
-Often with timestamps.
+But sometimes we think we specified an unambiguous order, but didn't.
+Maybe we ordered on timestamps, which are usually unique but sometimes not.
 And the test suite will stay silent as long as our database just happens to return the same order.

+If ambiguous ordering is fine for your app's purposes, but your tests rely on a specific order, that's a bug in your tests.
+Your tests are incorrectly failing -- rarely -- which can be confusing and annoying.

-If your Rails code relies on that accidental ordering, that's a bug in your app.
+Or, if your Rails code relies on that accidental ordering, that's a bug in your app.
 Your tests are passing when they should be failing.

-Or, if ambiguous ordering is fine for your app's purposes, but your tests rely on a specific order, that's a bug in your tests.
-Your tests are incorrectly failing -- rarely -- and it's confusing and annoying.

-In both cases, `unreliable` exposes the problem by making your tests fail most of the time.
+In both cases, `unreliable` exposes the problem by making those tests fail most of the time.

 ## Fixing the new failures

 When `unreliable` turns up a new test failure, you fix it in one of two ways.
-Either relax your test so it stops relying on order, or tighten up your app to specify order precisely.
+Either relax your test so it stops relying on order, or tighten up your app to specify order rigorously.
 (In my company's app, it was about 50/50.)

 ### Relax a test